Woutah/pyside6-utils/readme.md

 - [`SquareFrame`](#SquareFrame)
   - A small widget wrapper that enforces squareness.
 Useful when designing UI's in QtDesigner.
 - [`RangeSelector`](#RangeSelector)
-  - Widget to select a range of float/int/datetime etc.  *NOTE: work in progress*
+  - Widget to select a range of float/int/datetime, provides extra styling if ticks are provided.

 ## Installation